JNP-Solutions/Slacken/README.md

 [scripts/slacken_steps_lib.sh](scripts/slacken_steps_lib.sh) contain preconfigured AWS pipelines and EMR steps, respectively.

-If you are running an AWS EMR cluster in the us-east-1 region, you can access the pre-built standard library directly at `s3://slacken-sbi/library/standard-224c/std_35_31_s7`.
-Genomes for 2-step classification are available at `s3://slacken-sbi/library/standard-224c`.
-If you are running in a different region, we recommend that you copy these files to your cluster's region first for better performance.
+If you are running an AWS EMR cluster, you can access the pre-built standard library directly at `s3://slacken/index/standard-224/idx_35_31_s7`.
+Genomes for 2-step classification are available at `s3://slacken/index/standard-224`.
+If you are running in a different region than us-east-1, we recommend that you copy these files to your cluster's region first for better performance.